- This course is open to students aged 18 years and older

 Critical Practice: Architecture and Professional Experience

-We are currently taking applications for September 2018.
+We are currently accepting applications for September 2019

 This part-time course is designed as a bridge between BA Architecture (RIBA Part I) and M:ARCH Architecture (RIBA Part II).